holgi/Synapse_On_Dokku/readme.md

     # push the dockerfile
     local> git push dokku master

+**WARNING**: Do not push a dokku deploy repo to a public repo since its config files might contain sensitive data like keys and passwords.

 For the next step - acquiring a [let's encrypt][lets] certificate - we need a working http server on port 80. therefore we'll forward the requests to port